srini86/data-engineering-with-dbt-projects-and-CoCo/README.md

 Toggle **Plan Mode** in the CoCo panel — this makes CoCo think through a multi-step task and show you the plan before writing anything.

 ```
-Using the dbt project in this workspace, create a model called
+Using the dbt project in tasty_bytes_dbt_demo/, create a model called
 weekly_truck_performance in models/marts.
 Using order_header, order_detail,
 menu, and truck, calculate total revenue, total orders, and average order
 value by truck, truck brand and week.
+Add a schema.yml file in models/marts
-Add schema.yml tests: not_null and unique on the
+with tests: not_null and unique on the key columns, and accepted_values
-key columns, and accepted_values where relevant.
+where relevant.
 ```

 **What to look for:** CoCo's plan should reference the actual staging models already in this dbt project (not raw table names) — that's what "dbt-native from the first keystroke" means.
 Review the plan, then turn Plan Mode off and tell CoCo to proceed: